-According to reports, over 83% of companies in India faced cybersecurity incidents in 2023-24 causing losses of millions of dollars.
-As per projections, global cybercrime losses caused by phishing, web attacks, and supply chain attacks are likely to reach up to USD 10.5 trillion annually by 2025.
+According to a report by The Economic Times, India lost nearly 12000 crores to cyberattacks in the year 2024.
+Moreover, as per projections, global cybercrime losses caused by phishing, web attacks, and supply chain attacks are likely to reach up to USD 10.5 trillion annually by 2025.
+This is a wake-up call for the severity of cyber attacks and the consequent need for robust cybersecurity measures.

 With cyberattacks becoming frequent and common, organizations face several kinds of threats.
 In the face of such mounting threats, the need for ethical hackers has grown manifold, emphasizing the immediate surge in ethical hacking roles in India and worldwide.